1 Bg 9-1972: The Most Confidential Knowledge

 > because you are never envious of Me, I shall impart to you

-> this most confidential knowledge and realization, knowing
+> this most secret wisdom, knowing

 > which you shall be relieved of the miseries of material